Fatmike-GH/Nanomites/README.md

 ## Concept

 Some of the used concepts will be familiar to anyone who has seen my [Just-In-Time Decrypter](https://github.com/Fatmike-GH/JitDecrypter).
+In my implementation, *Nanomites* are applied to the target executable in a post-build step, and a dedicated *Tracer* class manages secure execution at runtime.

 ### Marking Code for Nanomites